Manolokatan/Java-Custom_Exception/README.md

 # Java-Custom_Exception
-this is a demo for how to create and use you're custom exception in java. good luck.
+this is a demo program on how to create and use you're custom exception in java with Object Oriented Programming. good luck.